patternfly/patternfly-org/packages/documentation-framework/README.md

 ### Resolutions

-This should be needed, but if you encounter errors installing the above devDependencies, try adding one or more of these resolutions to your package.json file:
+This should not be needed, but if you encounter errors installing the above devDependencies, try adding one or more of these resolutions to your package.json file:
 ```
 "resolutions": {
   "@types/react": "^16.8.0",